zaakirio/nft-marketplace-ui/README.md

-# Hardhat Vue.js Starter Template
+# User Interface for Vue-based NFT Marketplace

-A starter template for Ethereum dApps that uses the following tools:
+Based on hardhat-vue-starter, with following dependencies:

 - Hardhat
 - Waffle